Master Integrals for the mixed QCD-QED corrections to the Drell-Yan production of a massive lepton pair: Introduction

 Starting at NNLO the EW and QCD corrections start to mix and are currently assumed to be the largest unknown correction in the high energy region~\cite{Campbell:2016dks}.
 These mixed corrections can be further divided according to the number of vector boson exchanges.
 While the factorizable contributions are characterized by a single vector boson exchange between the initial and final state, the non-factorizable contributions involve the exchange of two or more bosons.
 Among the factorizable Feynman diagrams, the mixed double virtual corrections were computed for the W and Z boson decay~\cite{Czarnecki:1996ei,Kara:2013dua} and the Z boson production~\cite{Kotikov:2007vr}.
 The double real contribution to the total cross section for the on-shell single gauge boson production has been presented in~\cite{Bonciani:2016wya} and the $\mathcal{O}(\alpha\alpha_s)$ corrections to the total partonic cross section of the process $q\bar{q}\rightarrow Z + X$ is calculated in~\cite{Bonciani:2019nuy}.

-For the non-factorizable contributions, significant work has been done in the QCD-QED sector~\cite{Kilgore:2011pa,deFlorian:2018wcj,deFlorian:2015ujt} and by adopting the pole approximation~\cite{Dittmaier:2014qza,Dittmaier:2014koa,Dittmaier:2015rxo,Dittmaier:2016egk}.
+For the non-factorizable contributions, significant work has been done in the QCD-QED sector~\cite{Kilgore:2011pa,deFlorian:2018wcj,deFlorian:2015ujt,Blumlein:2020jrf,Ablinger:2020qvo} and by adopting the pole approximation~\cite{Dittmaier:2014qza,Dittmaier:2014koa,Dittmaier:2015rxo,Dittmaier:2016egk}.
 Nevertheless BSM physics might also show up in regions outside the resonance and therefore it is important to have control over the non-factorizable corrections beyond the pole approximation.
 Currently all ingredients, including the master integrals~\cite{Bonciani:2016ypc,vonManteuffel:2017myy,Heller:2019gkq}, for the construction of the amplitudes in the zero lepton mass limit are known.

 However there are observable effects due to the lepton masses, when considering collinear radiation of photons.
 While the KLN theorem ensures that for a fully inclusive observable, all these effects cancel out, the use of lepton identification cuts breaks the fully inclusive nature of the measured cross sections~\cite{Baur:1997wa}.
-These analysis cuts give rise to large logarithmic contributions of the form $\log(s/m_l^2)$ and capturing these logarithms requires the calculation of master integrals with a non zero lepton mass, which are the main subject of this publication.
+These analysis cuts give rise to large logarithmic contributions of the form $\log(s/m_l^2)$, which, due to their photonic origins, arise only from the QED part of the EW corrections~\cite{Baur:2001ze,Dittmaier:2009cr}.
+Therefore we can fully capture these logarithmic contributions by only considering the QED part of this amplitude for non-zero lepton masses.
+The calculation of the latter requires master integrals with a non zero lepton mass, which are the main subject of this publication.

 Fortunately the huge number of multi scale integrals appearing in loop amplitudes are linearly dependent through integration-by-parts identities (IBPs)~\cite{Tkachov:1981wb,Chetyrkin:1981qh,Laporta:2001dd}.
 Therefore this huge number of integrals can be expressed in terms of a much smaller set of basis integrals called master integrals.
 Interestingly the IBPs can be also employed for the solutions of these master integrals, since their derivatives in respect to the kinematic invariants lay within the same space that is spanned by the IBPs.
 The resulting first order differential equations~\cite{Kotikov:1990kg,Remiddi:1997ny,Gehrmann:1999as} can then be integrated, in order to obtain solutions for the sought-after master integrals.